J.D. Advocacy Emphasis Area Requirements

 All students in the program must take either Introduction to Appellate Advocacy or Trial Advocacy I and at least one of the following courses:

-• Advanced Legal Writing: Litigation Drafting
+Advanced Legal Writing: Civil Litigation Drafting

-• Appellate Advocacy - Ellison Moot Court
+Appellate Advocacy - Ellison Moot Court Competition

-• Appellate Advocacy - National Moot Court
+Appellate Advocacy National Moot Court Competition

-• Trial Advocacy II
+Trial Advocacy II

-• Trial Advocacy III
+Trial Advocacy III

-• Lawyering Skills Competition: Client Counseling Team
+Lawyering Skills Competition-Client Counseling Team

-• Fundamentals of Investigation
+Fundamentals of Legal Investigations

 Ethics Component